Package Leaflet: Information for the User

 Pregnancy

-You should inform your doctor if you think you are pregnant (or may be).
-Normally, your doctor will advise you to stop taking Baripril Diu before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medication.
-Baripril Diu is not recommended during pregnancy and should not be taken if you are more than 3 months pregnant, as it can cause severe damage to your baby if used from the third month of pregnancy.
+You should inform your doctor if you think you are pregnant (or might be).
+Normally, your doctor will advise you to stop taking Baripril Diu before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medication instead of Baripril Diu.
+Baripril Diu is not recommended during pregnancy and should not be taken if you are pregnant more than 3 months, as it can cause serious harm to your baby if used from the third month of pregnancy.

 Breastfeeding

-Inform your doctor if you are breastfeeding or plan to start breastfeeding.
+Tell your doctor if you are breastfeeding or about to start breastfeeding.
 Baripril Diu is not recommended for mothers who are breastfeeding.

-The two active ingredients of Baripril Diu, enalapril, and hydrochlorothiazide, pass into breast milk.
-If you are breastfeeding your baby or plan to do so, consult your doctor.
+The two active ingredients of Baripril Diu, enalapril and hydrochlorothiazide, pass into breast milk.
+If you are breastfeeding or plan to breastfeed, consult your doctor.

 Use in children and adolescents

-The safety and efficacy of Baripril Diu have not been established in this age group,
+The safety and efficacy of Baripril Diu in this population have not been established, so its use is not recommended in children.

 Use in the elderly